-B. Documentation that at least one public hearing was held, that the Plan was available for public comment for at least thirty (30) days, and documentation that the Agency took into consideration public and resident comment before approval of the Plan by the Board of Commissioners or Board of Directors in order to incorporate any public comments into the Annual MTW Plan
+A. Documentation that at least one public hearing was held, that the Plan was available for public comment for at least thirty (30) days, and documentation that the Agency took into consideration public and resident comment before approval of the Plan by the Board of Commissioners or Board of Directors in order to incorporate any public comments into the Annual MTW Plan

-The Public Notice was scheduled to be posted in the San Mateo County Daily Journal on Monday, January 14, 2019, informing the public that the draft 2020 Annual MTW Plan was posted to the Housing Authority website January 25, 2019 - February 26, 2019 and available for public comment.
+The Public Notice posted in the San Mateo County Daily Journal on Friday, February 7, 2020, informing the public that the draft FY2021 Annual MTW Plan was posted to the Housing Authority website February 7, 2020 - March 9, 2020 and available for public comment.

-The Public Comment period is to be conducted from January 24, 2019 - February 26, 2019 and the Public Hearing is scheduled to be held on Tuesday, February 26, 2019.
+The Public Comment period was conducted from February 7, 2020 - March 9, 2020 and the Public Hearing was held on Monday, March 9, 2020.